TradeTrust/documentation/docs/topics/verifying-documents/issuance-status.md

 ### merkleRoot

-Once the `targetHash` of a document is computed, OpenAttestation will determine the `merkleRoot`.
+Once the `targetHash` of a document is computed, TradeTrust will determine the `merkleRoot`.
 The `merkleRoot` value is the merkle root hash computed from the [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) using the `targetHash` of all the document wrapped together.
 Each `targetHash` is a leaf in the tree.
 After computing the merkle tree, the `merkleRoot` associated to a document will be added to it as well as the proofs (intermediate hashes) needed to ensure that the `targetHash` has been used to compute the `merkleRoot`.
 The proofs are added into the `proof` property.

 On a side note, when we wrap only one document at a time, the `targetHash` and the `merkleRoot` are identical and the `proof` is empty.
 This is completely normal.
 When we wrap at least 2 documents at the same time, we will notice a difference between `targetHash` and the `merkleRoot`, and proofs appended.